esack7/simple_run_evironment/README.md

 # Simple Run Environment

 This is a minimal run environment set up to run the code in node.
-Also included is a simple jest test file for test the code.
+Also included is a simple jest test file for testing the code.

 To open console in VSCode, use the commands `ctrl` + `.